internetarchive/fatcat/guide/src/reference_graph.md

 * `fatcat-datacite`: same as `crossref`, but for the Datacite DOI registrar.
 * `fatcat-pubmed`: references, linked or not linked, from Pubmed/MEDLINE metadata
-* `fatcat`: references in fatcat where the original provenance can't be infered (but could be manually found by inspecting the release edit history)
+* `fatcat`: references in fatcat where the original provenance can't be inferred (but could be manually found by inspecting the release edit history)
 * `grobid`: references parsed out of full-text PDFs using [GROBID](https://github.com/kermitt2/grobid)